Personal Injury Lawyer

 This experience has given him valuable insight into the strategies and techniques that insurance companies will use to downplay or dismiss the claims of personal damage victims.
 Mr. Plotnick now uses his knowledge and experience to help victims of motor vehicle accidents, such as car accidents, motorcycle accidents, tractor trailer accidents, animal attacks, medical malpractice, and other forms of negligence, fighting for their right to the compensation they deserve.
 Mr. Plotnick has a track record of gaining solid verdicts and settlements for his clients.

-Many accident attorneys take on hundreds of clients, forcing them to "dump" clients on junior partners or inexperienced assistants, causing them not to be able to give your case adequate attention it needs.
+Many accident attorneys take on hundreds of clients, forcing them to "dump" clients on junior partners or inexperienced assistants who are not able to give your case the adequate attention it needs.
 Unlike them, our firm only accepts the cases we can fully dedicate ourselves to.
 The attorney you hire is the attorney who handles all aspects of your case.
-This is not to say that your attorney will not seek counsel from others, but rather that your attorney will be your attorney - dealing directly with you, and personally seeing to the details of your case.
+This is not to say that your attorney will not seek counsel from others, but rather that your attorney will be your attorney – dealing directly with you, and personally seeing to the details of your case.
 We will also give you straight-talk, good or bad.

-With more than 30 years' experience litigating accident and personal injury claims, Mr. Plotnick has a proven track record of obtaining very favorable results for injury victims in the Bethesda, Silver Spring, Wheaton, Wash DC, Georgetown, Alexandria, Arlington, Herndon, Leesburg, McLean and Reston, Virginia areas.
+With more than 30 years' experience litigating accident and personal injury claims, Mr. Plotnick has a proven track record of obtaining very favorable results for injury victims in the Bethesda, Silver Spring, Wheaton, Washington D.C., Georgetown, Alexandria, Arlington, Herndon, Leesburg, McLean and Reston, Virginia areas.